xtremestar123/fastmac-VNCgui/README.md

 This repo extends upon fastmac, enabling the built in MacOS VNC server, doing a hacky workaround to set a VNC password and an admin user account, and adds ngrok to your system to set up a tcp tunnel manually.

-Clone the repo, run the action, when it gives you the SSH address for tmux, remote in and set your ngrok authtoken and ngrok tcp 5900 - then VNC in with password 'hello' and the VNC User account password 'secretpassword'.

-MacOS behaves quite weird in the GitHub environment.
-I've noticed some things (like Safari) don't want to launch right.
+Things you'll need to do:

+* Clone this repo
+* Add a secret called NGROK_AUTH_KEY with your auth key from https://dashboard.ngrok.com/auth
+* Start the workflow (as described below)

+Once the flow is started and you're in the status, you can view the 'you can VNC to...' section for your ngrok tunnel VNC address.

+This script sets the VNC password to "hello" and the user password for VNC User to "mypassword".
+These are ephemeral VMs, don't do important stuff on them!

 ----
 # fastmac